Baptist Joint Committee for Religious Liberty: The Johnson Amendment

-The BJC supports the “Johnson Amendment” — the provision in the tax code that prohibits houses of worship and 501(c)(3) non-profits from partisan campaigning.
-In response to Trump's vow to “destroy” the Johnson Amendment and the administration's repeated attempts to repeal the law, the BJC helped bring together thousands of faith leaders and more than 100 denominations to sign letters to Congress asking to keep it.
+The BJC supports the Johnson Amendment, the provision in the US tax code that prohibits houses of worship and 501(c)(3) non-profits from partisan campaigning.
+In response to Trump's vow to "destroy" the Johnson Amendment and the administration's repeated attempts to repeal the law, the BJC helped bring together thousands of faith leaders and more than 100 denominations to sign letters to Congress asking to keep it.

-Opposing School Vouchers
+Opposing school vouchers

 The BJC has worked with religious, public education, and civil liberties groups to oppose publicly funded school voucher programs, arguing that religious teachings should be paid for by voluntary contributions, not through compulsory taxation.

 Religious minorities

 As part of its mandate to defend religious liberty for all, the BJC supports the Freedom of Religion Act, introduced in January 2019 in Congress, partly in response to Trump's travel ban.
-The legislation prohibits using immigrants’ religion (or lack thereof) as a reason to keep them out of the U.S.
+The legislation prohibits using immigrants' religion (or lack thereof) as a reason to keep them out of the U.S.

-Government Funding of Faith-Based Organizations
+Government funding of faith-based organizations

-The BJC believes it's important to protect the constitutional principle of barring the government from advancing religion, and that includes funding it.
-Federal money, the BJC argues, should not go to rebuilding churches after a disaster, for example, or to a program that only serves Protestants: Government-funded services must be available to all, regardless of religion.
+The BJC believes it is important to protect the constitutional principle of barring the government from advancing religion, including funding it.
+Federal money, the BJC argues, should not go to rebuilding churches after a disaster, for example, or to a program that only serves Protestants: government-funded services must be available to all, regardless of religion.
 One long-standing staple of Establishment Clause law has been that the government does not fund religion.
 That responsibility is left to individual religious communities.
 Using taxpayer dollars to repair and rebuild houses of worship remains constitutionally problematic under the Establishment Clause as taxpayers should not be forced to build sanctuaries for religious teachings with which they disagree.